hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     2. Defines the <span style="color: #bb6600">class map</span> that identifies traffic for which NSL events need to be exported
     3. Defines the policy map to apply flow-export actions to the defined classes
     4. Adds or edits the service policy
-    - generate NetFlow records on traffic traversing the Cisco ASA:<span style="color: #bb6600">`flow-export destination inside 1.1.1.1 2055`</span>
+    - generate NetFlow records on traffic traversing the Cisco ASA:<code style="color: #bb6600">flow-export destination inside 1.1.1.1 2055</code>
   - Flexible Netflow
     - the next-generation in flow technology
     - allowing optimization of the network infrastructure, reducing operation costs, improving capacity planning and security incident detection with increased flexibility and scalability